key4hep/key4hep-tutorials/gaudi_ild_reco/README.md

 However, this is a minor detail and you can choose whatever directory you want.
 We do suggest a clean directory though.

-Next we will be using the the standard simulation and reconstruction configuration for ILD which we can get via
+Next we will be using the standard simulation and reconstruction configuration for ILD which we can get via

 ```bash